srawlins/allocation_stats/README.markdown

 ```

 If you are used to chaining ActiveRecord relations, some of this might look
-familiar to you: `stats.allocations` will hand you back an {AllocationsProxy}
+familiar to you: `stats.allocations` will hand you back an
-object, designed to hold the various transformations that you wish to run the
+{AllocationStats::AllocationsProxy} object, designed to hold the various
+transformations that you wish to run the allocations through.
+AllocationsProxy
-allocations through.
-AllocationsProxy uses the Command pattern to store up
+uses the Command pattern to store up transformations before they will actually
-transformations before they will actually be applied.
-In this example, we only
+be applied.
+In this example, we only make one transformation:
-make one transformation: `group_by(:@sourcefile, :class)`.
-This method just
+`group_by(:@sourcefile, :class)`.
+This method just returns the same
-returns the same AllocationsProxy object back, so that transformations can be
+AllocationsProxy object back, so that transformations can be chained.
+The final
-chained.
-The final call that will execute the transformations is `#to_a`
+call that will execute the transformations is `#to_a` (aliased to `#all`, just
-(aliased to `#all`, just like ActiveRecord).
+like ActiveRecord).

 Psych Example
 -------------